ethanhe42/Stronger-yolo-pytorch/README.md

 python3.6, pytorch1.2(1.0+ should be ok), ubuntu14/16/18 tested.

 ## Quick Start
+All checkpoints as well as converted darknet can be downloaded here.[链接](https://pan.baidu.com/s/17VK455rp4B_SRhEmklT_ig) 提取码: i3pa
 **See [Usage.md](docs/Usage.md) for details.**
 ## Improvement with latest papers(Using StrongerV3 as baseline)
 |model|mAP50|mAP75|configs|